JackPoulis/eight_queens_puzzle/README.txt

 The queens8.c is a c programm that generates all possible solutions for the 8 queens puzzle.
-I wrote it long time ago when i started learning C so it's not the best implementation.

 About the puzzle:
 The puzzle takes place on a 8 by 8 chess board.